remoteflags/code-examples-nodejs/README.md

 ---
 # How to use
 ## Step 1 - Gather data
-Visit remoteflags.com and grab the information you need to query the api, namely:
+Visit [Remote Flags](remoteflags.com) and grab the information you need to query the api, namely:

 1. Access Token - get it at [remoteflags.com/account](www.remoteflags.com/account)
 2. OwnerId - get it at [remoteflags.com/account]((www.remoteflags.com/account))